Nalini combines her love of meaning, analysis, and critical thinking with movies, media, and discussion to bring a different perspective.

 The ever-popular love triangle has been called out for being overused.
 Its latest criticized incarnation is of the love triangle between Katniss Everdeen, Peeta Mellark, and Gale Hawthorne.
-Some will argue that there is no true love triangle between these three and those that make this argument have strong support for this (and it's true, there really isn't a love triangle); however, it seems that summaries of the story cannot avoid naming this as a love story, and specifically a love story involving a love triangle.
+Some will argue that there is no true love triangle between these three and those that make this argument have strong support for this (and it is true, there really is not a love triangle); however, it seems that summaries of the story cannot avoid naming this as a love story, and specifically a love story involving a love triangle.

 Continue reading for my analysis of the "love triangle" between Katniss, Peeta, and Gale.
 This analysis is based off of reading the trilogy and watching the movies.

 Relationship Foundation: Gale Hawthorne and Katniss Everdeen